 - Last meal of the day at 8:00 pm

 During this time (12 pm – 8 pm), I eat ALL the calories that I need, and I maintain the proper macro %s.
 I make sure I hit my protein and fat goals and keep my carbs to a minimum.
 But the calorie count is essential.
 I know that it’s very tempting to say: well, I’ll go on keto, jump into IF, and then also cut 30% of my calories.
 The effects will be amazing!
 NO, they will NOT.
 If you reduce the calories simultaneously, you will slow down your metabolism, prevent intake of essential vitamins and minerals, and go into all kinds of problems (hair loss, mood swings, etc…).
 Calorie limitation is not a good way to go…

 Also, note that I only do intermittent fasting Monday through Friday.
-During the weekend, I have a regular three-meals spread over morning, afternoon, and evening.
+During the weekend, I have three regular meals spread over the morning, afternoon, and evening.

 In popular terms, my method is also known as “skipping breakfast.”
 Depending on your own schedules, you may choose a different schedule.
 For instance, you could skip lunch or dinner.
 Regardless, make sure that you have eight continuous hours during which you eat and sixteen continuous hours during which you do not eat.
 It’s as simple as that.